andstor/tdt4250/assignment-1/tdt4250.studyprogramme/README.md

 # Assignment 1
 This is assiginment 1 for the course TDT4250.
 The task is to create a study programme model.

-In the folder `tdt4250.studyprogramme` you will find the `model` folder which contains the ecore model and the generator model.
+In the `model` you will find the ecore model and the generator model.
 In the same folder, a dynamic instance of the [MIDT](https://www.ntnu.no/studier/midt) studyprogramme at NTNU is available.
 The `src/studyprogramme` folder contains all the generated code (including manual written code).

 ## Overview
 The system is mainly based on a tree structure for supporting both simple and complex study programmes.
 The root container is called UOD (Universe of Discourse).
 This contains all the available courses and programmes.

 A `Programme` mainly contains `academicYears`.
 An `AcademicYear` entry should be created for every year new students starts on the programme.
 Further, an `AcademicYear` contains `courseCombinations`.
 A `CourseCombination` represents a node in a tree structure of the study programme.
 For example, one might create a `CourseCombination` for each year.
 A `CourseCombination` may contain other `CourseCombinations`.
 Hence, these "nodes" plays a vital part in the organization of a programme.
 A `CourseCombination` can also contain a reference to a `Specialisation`, acting as a specialisation step.

 A `CourseCombination` "leaf node" should contain `courseGroups` (constraints are implemented).
 A `CourseGroup` effectively provide a collection of one or more courses.
 These groups may be marked as mandatory or elective.
 Which courses that are available in a course group is determined by a **filtering system**.
 This makes it possible to provide course requirements in a modular and extendible way.
 It is implemented with a abstract `Criteria` class.
-Any class extending this `Criteria` class, providing it's own filter.
-For example, a course must be at a certain level, and from (or outside) a specific field.
+Any class extending this `Criteria` class, can provide it's own filtering method.
+For example, that a course must be at a certain level.

 ![model UML](assets/ModelUML.png)